jcm2606/SerenityShaders/README.md

 Serenity is developed against Optifine's shaders implementation, and as such makes frequent use of new features that Optifine provides such as the '#include' directive, new uniforms, new macros, and more.

+Fair warning, this shader is constantly evolving and progressing.
+I frequently jump into a "rewrite mode", and end up rewriting the whole shader.
+Because of this, often there will be some bugs in the shader, as well as incomplete features.
+I advise that you either contact me via the shaderLABs Discord server, or create an issue on the Github repository, to notify me of any bugs you find.

 # INSTALLATION
 To install the latest version, download the .zip archive of the repo.
-Open the .zip up in any archive viewer, such as WinRAR, and inside should be a folder called "SerenityShaders-master".
-Inside that folder should be another folder called "Serenity", drag this folder out into your "shaderpacks" folder in order to install Serenity.
+Open the .zip up in any archive viewer, such as WinRAR, and inside should be a folder called 'SerenityShaders-master'.
+Simply drop that folder in your 'shaderpacks' folder, and select it in-game.

 # FEATURES
 * Custom lighting.